 Introduction

-Net Present Value (NPV) in project finance is a sophisticated financial metric that determines the present value of all future cash flows, including initial investment costs.
-This comprehensive guide covers both the theoretical framework and practical implementation aspects of NPV calculations in project finance modeling.
+Net Present Value (NPV) represents the present value of all future cash flows, including initial investment costs.
+In project finance, NPV calculations face several unique challenges:

 - Operational phase variations